 Our Company strives to foster a culture that encourages collaboration, flexibility and fairness to enable all team members to contribute to their full potential.
-We are committed to enhancing our efforts related to diversity and inclusion across all aspects of our organization, including hiring, promotion and developmental opportunities.
-We conduct both in-person and online diversity training through our online learning management system.
+We are committed to enhancing our efforts to promote a respectful and inclusive environment across all aspects of our organization, including providing equal opportunities for professional development and advancement based solely on merit.
+To further these efforts, we conduct both in-person and online training through our online learning management system.
 We continue to create greater awareness, eliminate unconscious bias and foster more open and honest communication through our Corporate Inclusion Council.

-To assess and improve our efforts, the Company recently surveyed employees finding that the majority of employees feel welcome, safe and included, treated fairly with opportunities to reach full potential, supported professionally, emotionally and socially and are comfortable sharing experiences and opinions, and valued as a team member.
-We identified four key priorities through our survey: enhance awareness, increase diversity of the workforce, improve and enhance communication, and increase inclusion and engagement.
-With these priorities in mind we have launched diversity and inclusion trainings, introduced quarterly town halls and engaged in regular Company-wide communications, introduced leadership development and sales trainings, and are in the process of establishing regional and local employee resource groups.
+The Company's employee survey to assess and improve our efforts finds that the majority of employees feel welcome, safe and included, treated fairly with opportunities to reach full potential, supported professionally, emotionally and socially and are comfortable sharing experiences and opinions, and valued as a team member.
+We've identified four key priorities through our surveys: enhance awareness, broaden workforce representation, improve communication, and increase inclusion and engagement.
+With these priorities in mind, we host quarterly town halls and engage in regular Company-wide communications, offer leadership development opportunities and sales trainings, and continue to establish regional and local employee resource groups.

-Learning & Development
+Learning and Development

 In order to attract and retain top talent, we provide several resources in a variety of formats that promote the ongoing learning and development of our team members.
-We offer leadership development training for new and existing leaders in topics such as: Effective Communication, Conducting Performance Management, Developing Successful and Productive Teams, Conflict Resolution & Management, Providing Exceptional Customer Service, Hiring for Fit and Building a Diverse and Inclusive Team.
-We have maintained our commitment to learning and development through our online learning management system and limited on-site courses facilitated in a safe setting by our training and development team.
-Our online course catalog offers approximately 11,000 courses which are available to all team members.
+We offer leadership development training for new and existing leaders in topics such as: Effective Communication, Conducting Performance Management, Developing Successful and Productive Teams, Conflict Resolution and Management, Providing Exceptional Customer Service, Hiring for Fit and Building a Diverse and Inclusive Team.
+We have maintained our commitment to learning and development through our online learning management system and on-site courses facilitated by our training and development team.
+Our online course catalog offers approximately 14,000 courses which are available to all team members.